Eze-Falana/Conducting-a-Security-Audit/README.md

 ![Controls and compliance checklist- page 5](https://github.com/user-attachments/assets/bbedfaf8-6be2-4866-88d6-e6f24823eac5)

 # Recommendations
-Multiple controls need to be implemented to improve Botium Toys’ security posture and better ensure the confidentiality of sensitive information, including: Least Privilege, disaster recovery plans, password policies, separation of duties, an IDS, ongoing legacy system management, encryption, and a password management system.
+Several controls need to be put in place to strengthen Botium Toys’ security framework and better safeguard the confidentiality of sensitive data.
+These include implementing least privilege access, establishing disaster recovery plans, enforcing robust password policies, ensuring separation of duties, deploying an intrusion detection system (IDS), maintaining legacy systems regularly, utilising encryption, and introducing a comprehensive password management system.

-To address gaps in compliance, Botium Toys needs to implement controls such as Least Privilege, separation of duties, and encryption.
-The company also needs to properly classify assets, to identify additional controls that may need to be implemented to improve their security posture and better protect sensitive information.
+To close compliance gaps, Botium Toys must adopt measures such as least privilege access, separation of duties, and encryption.
+Additionally, the company should categorise its assets accurately to determine any further controls required to enhance security and protect sensitive information more effectively.